Westwego, Louisiana: Education

 The public schools in Westwego are operated by the Jefferson Parish Public School System.

 Elementary schools taking portions of Westwego include: Isaac G. Joseph Elementary School in Westwego, Gilbert PreK-8 school in Avondale, and Truman PreK-8 in Estelle.
 In 2020, Myrtle C. Thibodeaux and Vic A. Pitre Elementary Schools were consolidated into Joseph Elementary, on the site of Pitre, and named after the first African-American superintendent of the school district.
 Most middle school Westwego residents are zoned to Worley Middle School in Westwego, while some are zoned to Gilbert PreK-8 and Truman PreK-8.
 Gilbert was known as Henry Ford Middle School until 2019.
-High school residents are zoned to Higgins High School in an unincorporated area.
+High school residents are zoned to L. W. Higgins High School in an unincorporated area.

 Our Lady of Prompt Succor Catholic School is a private Catholic school (of the Roman Catholic Archdiocese of New Orleans) in the city.

 Jefferson Parish Library operates the Edith S. Lawson Library in Westwego.

 In 2020, Ray St. Pierre Academy moved into the Thibodaux facility.
 Joshua Butler Elementary School, a public elementary school in Westwego, closed in 2023.